Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Baseline VLN Model Implementation

-In this section, we describe our prototype VLN model, which is also used to test our benchmark.
-To satisfy the requirements of our scenario, it contains two characteristics.
-First, we utilized LLM's capability to generalize to various tasks and comprehend complex natural language instructions, so that no additional training is required when deployed in a new setting.
-Second, our method requires a single inference iteration to generate navigation code for robot control, as opposed to existing models that make repeated inferences during navigation, which may prolong navigation time.
-The generation of navigation code potentially leads to the benefit of integrating existing, well-established methods, such as for obstacle avoidance or turning point detection.
+Our baseline VLN model uses the control API specification from our benchmark so that we may focus more on its language interpretation and reasoning capabilities.
+First, we utilized LLM's capability to generalize to various tasks and comprehend complex natural language instructions, so that no additional training is required when deployed in a new environment.
+Second, our method requires only a single inference iteration to generate low-level navigation code for robot control, in contrast to existing models that perform multiple inferences during navigation, which may prolong navigation time.
+It also eliminates the need for a navigation graph by generating codes that directly interface with low-level navigation modules.
+The generation of navigation code potentially leads to the flexibility of integrating existing, well-established methods into various modules, such as for obstacle avoidance~\cite{guerreiro2019cabot} or turning point detection~\cite{kuribayashi2023pathfinder,kuribayashi2025wanderguide}.

-We define the following as inputs to the agent: \textit{natural language instruction}, the \textit{environment input} which includes the details obtained from sensors, \textit{API specification} which includes the commands and their explanations in Python that the agent can use as described in Section~\ref{sec:api}, \textit{API implementation} which is the actual implementation of the API specification, and the \textit{initial orientation} of the robot.
-We assume the initial orientation is known, as the blind user may adjust it.
-We used the GPT-4 model for the LLM, which is provided via a public API.
-For the initial setup of the prompt, instructions from five participants in the online study were used to construct the prompt for the proposed systems, \eg, use it as a few-shot learning prompt.
-The remaining were used for the evaluation in Section~\ref{sec:experiment}.
-The implementation overview is shown in Figure~\ref{fig:implementation_overview}.
+We define the following as inputs to the agent: \textit{natural language instruction}, the \textit{sensor input} which includes the details obtained from sensors, \textit{API specification} which consists of the commands and their explanations in Python that the agent can use as described in Sec.~\ref{sec:api}, \textit{API implementation} which is the actual implementation of the API specification, and the \textit{initial orientation} of the robot.
+We assume the initial orientation is predetermined, as the blind user can adjust it in place.
+We used the GPT-4 (gpt-4-1106-preview) model for the LLM.
+For the initial setup of the prompt, instructions from five participants in the online study were used as references to construct the prompt for the proposed systems.
+Fig.~\ref{fig:implementation_overview} shows the implementation overview.